pjkaufman/codigniter_databaseDiffCheck/README.md

 -Copy the class into the desired file or include it using ``include 'filename';``
 -Create an instance of the class in the desired file and pass in your hostname, username, password, and database name in an associative array.
 #### TODO
 -Add a version that uses a snapshot of a database and one database connection
--Make the controller into a controller and a model